New Australian government upholds ban on China's Huawei

 "Huawei's understanding is that no decision has been made regarding the NBN and that the review is ongoing," Mitchell said in an emailed response after Brandis released his statement.

 Huawei has become a significant market force in Australia.
-It supplies equipment to Singapore Telecom's (STEL.SI) local unit Optus as well as Vodafone (VOD.L), and has conducted trials with Australia's biggest telecom company, Telstra Corp Ltd (TLS.AX).
-It also employed former senior Liberal Party officials as part of its lobbying effort to overturn Australia's ban.
+It supplies equipment to Singapore Telecom's local unit Optus as well as Vodafone, and has conducted trials with Australia's biggest telecom company, Telstra Corp Ltd. It also employed former senior Liberal Party officials as part of its lobbying effort to overturn Australia's ban.

 The company, founded in 1987 by former People's Liberation Army officer Ren Zhengfei, last year proposed building a cyber security evaluation centre in Australia.